Contents

 Heat Loss in Cold Seasons.

-The final cost per skylight depends upon the size of the window, any finishes to help shut out UV rays or enhance energy efficiency, and other customizations to fit the style and requirements of your house.
+The final cost per skylight depends upon the size of the window, any surfaces to help block out UV rays or enhance energy effectiveness, and other modifications to fit the style and requirements of your home.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement alternative on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the rate.
+If your roof opening doesn’t fit among the below sizes, expect to pay at least 25% more for the system than the next-closest standard choice on this list.

 Size (Width by Height) Price.